 All our professional development courses are running online.
 View upcoming webinars by visiting the professional development hub page.

-Our online Teacher Networks are now available to book - these events offer the opportunity to discuss teaching and assessment, share ideas and best practice and build supportive networks.
+Our online Teacher Networks will be available to book after half term - these events offer the opportunity to discuss teaching and assessment, share ideas and best practice and build supportive networks.

 You’re invited to join our Teacher Insight Panel.
 As part of this exclusive panel, we'll ask your opinions, showcase documents, videos, images and engage in discussions to get your feedback on all that we do.
 You’ll be helping to inform decisions around new and existing qualifications, support and teaching resources, and influence how we can provide the best possible outcomes for teachers and students.